'Intelligence success of the century': the CIA overheard half the world using a device created by the Russians

 The company made millions of profits, which also came from the CIA and the Federal Intelligence Service of Germany (BND).

-“Foreign governments paid good money to the United States and West Germany to ensure that at least two (or maybe even five or six) foreign states read their secret correspondence,” the CIA report says.
+“Foreign governments paid good money to the United States and West Germany to have their most secret correspondence read by at least two (and perhaps even five or six) foreign countries,” the CIA report on the operation said.

 According to the Washington Post, thanks to this, Americans could follow Iranian officials during the capture of the US embassy in Tehran in 1979, as well as supply Britain with intelligence about the actions of the Argentine military during the Falkland War.